CEO at Relevant

 Once you have identified a shortlist of potential vendors based on your requirements, you can take different approaches to engage a vendor.
 One method is to convey your project vision, highlighting the main goals and key features you want to incorporate into your software.

 Another method includes preparing a detailed request for proposal (RFP) that helps attract more suitable responses and facilitates an apples-to-apples comparison of the vendors.
-Your RFP should include the following elements:
+Your RFP software should include the following elements:

 • A detailed description of your project requirements and goals